StatCan/aaw-kubeflow-containers/README.md

 ```
 Now open in http://localhost:8888/.

+## Troubleshooting
-**Note**: If your RStudio image was build successfully but is not opening correctly on localhost (error 5000 page), change your CPU allocation in your Linux VM settings to >= 3.
-You can also use your VM's system monitor to examine usage and see if this adjustment is needed.
-Tested on Linux Ubuntu 20.04 running in a virtualbox VM.
+If running using a VM and RStudio image was built successfully but is not opening correctly on localhost (error 5000 page), change your CPU allocation in your Linux VM settings to >= 3.
+You can also use your VM's system monitor to examine if all CPUs are 100% being used as your container is running.
+If so, increase CPU allocation.
+This was tested on Linux Ubuntu 20.04 virtual machine.